edoaltamura/exascale-hydro/README.md

 * MPI Kelvin-Helmholtz
 * Driven turbulence

+This is part of the ExCALIBUR (Exascale Computing Algorithms and Infrastructures Benefitting UK Research) project.
+Visit the [ExCALIBUR-UKRI page](https://epsrc.ukri.org/funding/calls/excalibur-high-priority-use-cases-phase-1/) for more info.

 Computing architecture
 ------------
 Hydro simulations are run with single-node (OpenMP) and multi-node (MPI)  configurations, preferably on the `cosma6` and `cosma7` computer clusters. `Cosma7` is equipped with